gotranseo/manual/README.md

 After completing the feature (and testing the feature!), open up a pull request on the main repo and request a PR review from someone else on the team.
 Be patient - reviews, when done right, take time.
 The first time through a review will almost always require changes to be made.
 You should prioritize making these changes over starting another feature branch.

 When the PR has been approved, your code from the feature branch will be merged into `master` and the branch will be deleted.
 You should switch back to master, pull the merge into your local folder, and then start a new branch for the new feature.

+## Testing and CI
+Testing is at the core of our beliefs, but we also believe that **there is a fine line between testing for safety and testing just to write tests.** When a PR is reviewed, the reviewer will take note of whether or not tests are included and if they're applicable in the situation.
+They might determine that the PR is fine without tests, or they might note that it can't be merged without testing.
+Either way, testing's purpose at Transeo is to ensure that we don't have regressions as we continue to update and innovate on our existing platform.
+That should be the guiding principle when writing tests, not the number of tests or whether each individual function has a test.

+Continuous integration helps us with our goal of no regressions.
+On the applicable repos, Circle CI will build and test each PR and block merging if building fails.

 ## Task Management
 Projects of this magnitude with this many moving pieces often become very complex very fast.
 To try and combat that, we use Trello to manage projects.